ECDL ONLINE COURSE

 ECDL Essentials is a Level 1 ITQ Award and consists of modules 1, 2 & 7, which gains 12.5 performance points for schools.

 ECDL Extra is a Level 2 ITQ Award and consists of modules 3, 4, 6 and the new Improving Productivity Using IT Module and gains 46 performance points for schools.

-The original ECDL is still available as a single qualification comprising of modules 1-7.
+The original ECDL is still available in some areas as a single qualification comprising of modules 1-7.

 The ECDL Online Course materials that we offer are v5 syllabus course materials officially endorsed through The Chartered Institute for IT (BCS).

-The ECDL course consists of all 8 modules to give you the choice of which certification track you want to follow:
+The ECDL Online Course consists of all 8 modules to give you the choice of which certification track and modules you want to complete: